ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 Skip the first step if you already have a VSI jumpbox in your environment.
 {:note}

-1. Order an hourly or monthly VSI from the [IBM Cloud infrastructure customer portal](https://control.softlayer.com/){:external}.
+1. Order an hourly or monthly VSI from the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/){:external}.
 Order the following attributes:
   * Windows 2012 or 2016 Server Standard
   * 2 CPUs
   * 16 GB of memory